2026 NFL conference championship game picks, AI-generated score predictions, bets

 SportsLine AI evaluated the 2026 NFL championship game odds and revealed its NFL score predictions and best NFL picks

-Denver and New England are the top two seeds in the AFC.
+Denver and New England are the top two seeds in the AFC, and the Broncos are tied for being the biggest home underdog in conference championship game history.
 The Rams and Seahawks split a pair of games this season both straight up and against the spread.
 Who should you consider for the conference championship game NFL bets and playoff predictions?
 Before making any 2026 NFL championship game picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.